ghoye/oldest_businesses/README.md

 # oldest_businesses

-An important part of business is planning for the future and ensuring that the company survives changing market conditions.
-Some businesses do this really well and last for hundreds of years.
+A key element of any successful business is foresight.
+That is, a company must ensure that it can survive whatever changes that may occur in the market.
+Some businesses are not able to weather the economic storms, and others have continued to operate for hundreds of years.

-BusinessFinancing.co.uk <a href="https://businessfinancing.co.uk/the-oldest-company-in-almost-every-country">researched</a> the oldest company that is still in business in (almost) every country and compiled the results into a dataset.
-In this project, I explored that dataset to see what they found.
+BusinessFinancing.co.uk <a href="https://businessfinancing.co.uk/the-oldest-company-in-almost-every-country">researched</a> the oldest company that is still in business in (almost) every country in the world and compiled the results into a dataset.
+In this project, I explored their findings.

 The database contains three tables: